CCSD provides support to students in kindergarten to Grade 12 who have a first language other than English. The following are support options:

 - Build confidence and interact with other children in a school setting

-- Learn through play in small class settings
+- Learn through play in small class size settings.

 Interpreter services are provided to support effective communication between schools and families.
 CCSD has more than 125 interpreters who provide interpretation support in 58 languages.
 There is no cost for language interpretation services.
 If you require an interpreter for a meeting at your child’s school or for parent/teacher conferences, ask a staff member in your child’s school to request a language interpreter on your behalf.
-Please review the following document:
+Please review the Interpretation Service Overview.

 If you are interested in becoming an interpreter with Calgary Catholic, please review the following documents: